isaacrobinson2000/CursorCreate/README.md

 git clone https://github.com/isaacrobinson2000/CursorCreate.git
 ```

-If you are attempting to package CursorCreate for your platform, you will need PyInstaller installed to the virtual environment.
-Use the build scripts provided with this project, as the binary will not have all the required files and dependencies packaged with it otherwise.
+If you are attempting to package CursorCreate for your platform, you will need nuitka installed to the virtual environment.
+Use the build scripts provided with this project (`build_windows.bat`, `build_linux.sh`, or `build_mac.sh`), as the scripts provide flags for including all the dependencies and making the executables standalone.

 ### Example Theme